-Scoop out and reserve one cup of the pasta cooking water in case you need it to thin the sauce later.
+Scoop out and reserve 1 cup of the pasta cooking water in case you need it to thin the sauce later.
 Drain the pasta and set aside.

-3 Warm milk mixture: While you’re waiting for the pasta water to boil, warm the milk: Set a small sauce pan over low heat and add the milk, bay leaf, and ground cloves.
-Stir occasionally; Do not let the milk boil.
+While you’re waiting for the pasta water to boil, warm the milk: Set a small saucepan over low heat and add the milk, bay leaf, and ground cloves.
+Stir occasionally; do not let the milk boil.

 Whisk in the flour.
 This is your roux.
 Cook the roux for at least 1 minute to eliminate any starchy taste.

 Remove the bay leaf from the simmering pot of milk and slowly ladle or pour the warmed milk into the pot with the roux, whisking constantly to prevent clumping.